gildas-lormeau/zip.js/README.md

 // Creates a ReadableStream object containing the text of the file to compress const helloWorldReadable = new Blob(["Hello world!"], { type: "text/plain" }).stream();

-// Creates a ZipWriter object writing data into zipStream const zipWriter = new ZipWriter(zipStream);
+// Creates a ZipWriter object writing data via zipStream const zipWriter = new ZipWriter(zipStream);
 // Adds the file "hello.txt" in the zip and closes the writer await zipWriter.add("hello.txt", { readable: helloWorldReadable });